 “I am an international freelance photographer, a published documentary artist, a business professional and an activist.
-Currently I am also Empower Women Champion for Change 2016-2017 and co-leading the campaign #BreakTheGlass
+Currently, I am also Empower Women Champion for Change 2016-2017 and co-leading the campaign #BreakTheGlass

 “I went to art school to learn photography for a year and was awed that photography was such a powerful medium of expression.
 Since then, apart from my other diverse work, I have been using the medium to share visual narratives to address social issues and make a positive impact.

-“Last year, I had my first book published, ‘Women in Green and Beyond’ – a powerful visual narrative on women in sports, specifically the Pakistan’s Women’s Cricket Team, that aims to initiate discourse on gender equality and add to the global gender conversation.
+“In 2016, I had my first book published, ‘Women in Green and Beyond’ – a powerful visual narrative on women in sports, specifically the Pakistan’s Women’s Cricket Team, that aims to initiate discourse on gender equality and add to the global gender conversation.